usaid-cs/yesterday-i-learned/physics.md

 - The unit Kelvin does not come with the word "degrees" because it is considered absolute.
 Also, Since the triple point of water is at 273.16K but 0 degrees Celsius is 273.15K, [water actually boils at 99.974 degrees Celsius](https://www.youtube.com/watch?v=rjht4oAByCI).
 - For paranoid people who think [people can see them through walls](https://www.youtube.com/watch?v=kBFMsY5ZP0o), [EMF shielding paints](https://lessemf.com/paint.html) is for you!
 - [Cold fusion exists](https://www.youtube.com/watch?v=aDfB3gnxRhc).
 Muons ("heavy electrons") hold nuclei 200x closer together, making them much more likely to fuse, which means it can occur at room temperature.
 Unfortunately the input energy to generate a muon is still higher than the energy you get back from fusion, so it's still useless right now.
 - Drag has a square relationship with velocity.
-This makes "making a huge gun that shoots people into space" inpractical.
+This makes "making a huge gun that shoots people into space" impractical.
 - Uranus (the 7th planet) is larger but lighter than Neptune (the 8th planet).
 - The original frequency of a signal is the fundamental frequency.
 Slight distortions of the original signal may also cause harmonic signals to be present.
 For example, if the fundamental frequency is 2 kHz, then the second harmonic signal would be 4 kHz and the third harmonic signal would be 6 kHz. etc.
 - A Decibel (dB) (`10⋅log₁₀(Power out/Power in)`) is indeed a deci of a Bel, which was named after a guy with the last name Bell.